 Teaching gifted students can be a tremendous privilege, but it can also be a challenge.
 In this lesson, you'll learn about some of the ways a teacher can meet the needs of gifted learners.
 You'll also learn about what not to do with the gifted students you encounter.

 10. Learning Needs of Homeless & Migrant Children

 Homeless and migrant children have unique needs.
 This lesson explores the characteristics of homeless and migrant children and discusses the effects that these situations may have on learning and education.

 11. What Is Foster Care? - Definition, History & Facts

 In this lesson, foster care will be defined, explained and discussed.
 The history of foster care and some facts about the foster care system will also be explored and identified.

 12. Strategies for Teaching Children in Foster Care

 In the United States, half a million students are placed in foster care each year.
-In this lesson learn strategies to help these students achieve academic success.
+In this lesson, learn strategies to help these students achieve academic success in the classroom.